 We provide specialist hyperbaric testing services to a range of sectors across the globe.
-Housing nine hyperbaric chambers, including one of the largest commercial chambers in the world, we can test pressures as high as 21,755 psi/ 1,500 bar in chambers up to 6.5m long.
+Housing nine hyperbaric chambers, including one of the largest commercial chambers in the world.

-Our largest chamber, chamber 5, has the capability to pressure test up to 6,526 psi/450 bar whilst simultaneously testing at temperatures down to -2°C. Automated controls and an interactive loading table support greater efficiencies with an ability to load, fill and fully pressurise in under 90 minutes.
+Chamber TPT 5, our largest hyperbaric chamber, has the capability to pressure test down to 4,500 metres, equivalent to 6,526 psi/450 Bar whilst simultaneously testing at temperatures down to -2°C. Automated controls and an interactive loading table support greater efficiencies with an ability to load, fill and fully pressurise in under 90 minutes.
 This chamber also benefits from being fully automated meaning any natural fluctuations in the likes of pressures and temperatures are self-regulated without the need for manual overriding.
 Automated controls are also used to simulate the movement of components within pressurised environments.

-Our highly skilled and knowledgeable test engineers are experts in hyperbaric testing and associated pressure testing services.
-Customers have the opportunity to draw on their specialist knowledge with the option to select our beginning-to-end, fully project managed testing service.
+Our highly skilled and knowledgeable test engineers, who have over 20 years’ experience, are experts in hyperbaric testing and associated pressure testing services.
+Clients have the opportunity to draw on their specialist knowledge with the option to select our beginning to end, fully project managed testing service.
 Independent hire of the hyperbaric chambers is also available.

 Sectors requiring hyperbaric testing: